Limited-Trust in Social Network Games: Game Model

-We now return to the example we gave earlier in Figure \ref{fig_example0}.
+We now return to the example we gave in Figure \ref{fig_example0}.
 Suppose that $k_i=2$ for all agents $i$ and all games between any players are nonnegative and independent and identically distributed.
 This means $\mathcal{A}_{ij} = \mathcal{B}_{lh}$ for $i,j,l,h \in [N]$ where $[N]=\{1,2,...,N-1,N\}$.
 Further suppose that $\delta_i<\delta_{i+1}$ for $i\in [6]$; in particular $\delta_i= \frac{2(i-1)}{3}$ for $i\in [7]$.
-We can predict exactly who will invite whom to interact (since all outcomes are nonnegative, expected utility for any interaction for both leader and follower is nonnegative and all invitations will be accepted).
+We can predict exactly who will invite whom to interact (since all outcomes are nonnegative, the expected utility for any interaction for both leader and follower is nonnegative and all invitations will be accepted).
 The behavior is fully characterized by Table \ref{tab_example1}.

 Table \ref{tab_example1} shows the interaction between $\delta$ and network structure.
-In the first set of columns, when $\delta_i = \frac{2(i-1)}{3}$, agent 7 is invited to play by each of its neighbors in the network.
+When $\delta_i = \frac{2(i-1)}{3}$, agent 7 is invited to play by each of its neighbors in the network.
 This is unsurprising as $\delta_7 > \delta_{j\neq 7}$.
 So is agent 6 as $k_i=2$ for all $i\in [7]$ and the only agent for which $\delta_j > \delta_6$ is $j=7$.
 What is more interesting is that agent 4 is being invited to play by all of its neighbors, and is engaging in as many games per round as agent 7.
 Further, it is engaging with agents that have a higher $\delta$ than agent 7's partners, both as a leader and as a follower, so we expect that it achieves a higher utility per round than agent 7, especially because it is behaving more selfishly.
-If we define $\mathcal{A}_{ij}=\mathcal{B}_{lh}$ to be a probability distribution over $2\times2$ matrices with all entries generated from independently and identically from an exponential distribution with $\lambda=2$, we see that this expectation is confirmed.
+If we define $\mathcal{A}_{ij}=\mathcal{B}_{lh}$ to be a probability distribution over $2\times2$ matrices with all entries generated iid from an exponential distribution with $\lambda=2$, we see that this expectation is confirmed.
 Column 5 shows the average utility each agent receives per round after 1000 rounds of play.
 Columns 6-8 consider the same setting, but when $\delta_i = \frac{2(7-i)}{3}$, reversing which agents are the most valuable partners.

 We also remind the reader of the information in Table \ref{tab_uniform_deltas} which considers the same values of $k$ and $\mathcal{A}_{ij},\mathcal{B}_{ij}$.
 For the two cases in Table \ref{tab_example1} the average value of $\delta$ is 2, so it is unsurprising that they have roughly the same average utility as when $\delta$ is uniformly equal to 2 for all agents in Table \ref{tab_uniform_deltas}.
 With that being said, the more even distribution of a uniform $\delta=2$ produces higher average utility, an increase of approximately 14.5\% over $\delta=0$, compared to Table \ref{tab_example1} in which the first case shows an increase of 13.1\% and the second shows an increase of approximately 12.9\%.
 In Section \ref{sec_numerical_sng} we numerically examine the relationship between network structure and $\delta$.